ludicast/angular-rails/README.md

 This helper file adds some features to help parse results.

 * An `AngularModel` class.
 All classes that inherit from this may be used to wrap the results returned from angular.
-They also allow you to map hasMany associations like so:
+They also allow you to map hasMany associations like so (haven't needed belongsTo yet myself):

 		class @Todo extends AngularModel
 			schedule:(procrastinationTime)-> # postpone to future